-Thursday, January 19: The Comparative Method
+Tuesday, January 23: The Comparative Method

-- Reading

-- Eyadat, Zaid.
+- Reading - Eyadat, Zaid.
 2019.
 "The Comparative Case Study Method: "Uncivil Society" in the Arab Uprisings."
 In Political Science Research in Practice, edited by Akan Malici and Elizabeth S. Smith.
 Second ed., 28-42.
-New York: Routledge.

-- Guiding questions

-- o What is the method of agreement?
+New York: Routledge. - Guiding questions - What is the method of agreement?
 Method of difference? - o What are the strengths of the comparative case study method?
 Weaknesses?

-Tuesday, January 24: Theory, Hypotheses, and Evidence
+Thursday, January 25: Theory, Hypotheses, and Evidence

 - Readings - Dickovick, J. Tyler & Jonathan Eastwood.
 2019.
 "Chapter 2: Theories, Hypotheses, and Evidence," in Comparative Politics: Integrating Theories, Methods, and Cases.
 Third Edition.
-New York: Oxford University Press, 25-46. - Guiding questions - o What are the key terms in the chapter?
+New York: Oxford University Press, 25-46. - Guiding questions - What are the key terms in the chapter?
 Why are they useful for studying and thinking about politics?